• Train

 Object Detection Example with YOLO

-Object Detection with YOLO using COCO pre-trained classes “dog”, “bicycle”, “truck”.
+Object Detection with YOLO using COCO pre-trained classes “dog”, “bicycle”, and “truck”.

 The convolutional layers included in the YOLOv3 architecture produce a detection prediction after passing the features learned onto a classifier or regressor.
 These features include the class label, coordinates of the bounding boxes, sizes of the bounding boxes, and more.

-Since the prediction with the YOLO machine-learning algorithm uses 1 x 1 convolutions (hence the name, “you only look once”), the size of the prediction map is exactly the size of the feature map before it.
+Since the prediction with the YOLO machine-learning algorithm uses 1 x 1 convolutions (hence the name, “you only look once”), the size of the prediction map is exactly the same size as the feature map before it.

-In YOLOv3 and its other versions, the way this prediction map is interpreted is that each cell predicts a fixed number of bounding boxes.
-Then, whichever cell contains the center of the ground truth box of an object of interest is designated as the cell that will be finally responsible for predicting the object.
+In YOLOv3, each cell interprets the prediction map by predicting a fixed number of bounding boxes.
+Then, whichever cell contains the center of the ground truth box of an object of interest is designated as the cell that will finally be responsible for predicting the object.
 There is a ton of mathematics behind the inner workings of the prediction architecture.

 1. Anchor Boxes

-Although anchor boxes, or bounding boxes, were discussed a little bit at the beginning of this article, there is a bit more detail about implementing them and using them with YOLOv3.
+Although we previously touched on bounding boxes and classes in this article, implementation and use with YOLOv3 require more detail.
 Object detectors using YOLOv3 usually predict log-space transforms, which are offsets to predefined “default” bounding boxes.
-Those specific bounding boxes are called anchors.
+Those specific bounding boxes are anchors.
 The transforms are later applied to the anchor boxes to receive a prediction.
 YOLOv3 in particular has three anchors.
-This results in the prediction of three bounding boxes per cell (the cell is also called a neuron in more technical terms).
+This results in the prediction of three bounding boxes per cell.
+The cell is also referred to as a neuron in more technical terms.

 2. Non-Maximum Suppression

 Objects can sometimes be detected multiple times when more than one bounding box detects the object as a positive class detection.
 Non-maximum suppression helps avoid this situation and only passes detections if they haven’t already been detected.
-Using the NMS threshold value and confidence threshold value, NMS is implemented to prevent double detections.
+Using the NMS threshold value and confidence threshold value, we implement NMS to prevent double detections.
 It is an imperative part of utilizing YOLOv3 effectively.
-Here, we briefly described a few of the features that make the predictions possible, such as anchor boxes and non-maximum suppression (NMS) values.
+Here, we briefly described some features that make the predictions possible, such as anchor boxes and non-maximum suppression (NMS) values.
 This is, however, not a complete representation of all the features that go into creating a successful prediction with YOLOv3.
 For full descriptions of YOLOv3’s mathematical background, I suggest reading the official YOLOv3 paper linked at the end of this article.

 Interpreting Results